eboos7/eboos7.github.io/_posts/2023-12-11-Github-Setup.md

 tags: git     # TAG names should always be lowercase
 ---

-Swapping between my personal github account and school account was a challenge at first, but following a clear naming process made my life much easier.
+Swapping between my personal github account and school account was a challenge at first, but following a clear naming process made life much easier.

 This guide describes a clean configuration of multiple github accounts on a mac device.
 Commands may differ for other operating systems.